nRF52 DFU and the Missing Service Changed Indication

 Even when using Nordic’s pre-packaged SDK files for adding DFU (Device Firmware Update) capabilities, things can get tricky.
 We learned this as we added buttonless DFU to a customer project that used the nRF52832.
 Using SDK5 v15.3.0 we had successfully given our device buttonless DFU ability when not bonded to a mobile peer.
 To do this, we needed to add:

-- The DFU bootloader
+• The DFU bootloader

-- DFU-specific SDK source files
+• DFU-specific SDK source files

-- Automatic generation of the bootloader settings file upon project build
+• Automatic generation of the bootloader settings file upon project build

-- Automatic generation of a full firmware image containing the bootloader, application, SoftDevice, and bootloader settings
+• Automatic generation of a full firmware image containing the bootloader, application, SoftDevice, and bootloader settings

 With all of the components in place, we were able to wirelessly update our device through the nRF Connect app on our phones and desktops.
 The job wasn’t done yet, as we wanted to restrict the initiation of DFU operations to only those mobile devices which had authenticated with and bonded to our device.
 In order to accomplish these a few other modules were needed:

-- FDS, to store peer bond information persistently
+• FDS, to store peer bond information persistently

-- Peer manager, to manage connections and events from bonded peer devices
+• Peer manager, to manage connections and events from bonded peer devices

-s we were finally ready to bond with our device and start testing DFU again.
+After navigating through all of the changes required for those modules – re-jiggering existing functions, initializing all of the modules, messing with various #defines we were finally ready to bond with our device and start testing DFU again.
 Everything worked great, buttonless DFUs could be executed just like before.
 “Firmware is easy!” we said.

-Turns out it wasn’t that easy, because we soon found that whenever we tried to reconnect to our device after a DFU it was never successful.
+Turns out it wasn’t that easy, because we soon found that whenever we tried to reconnect to our device after a DFU, it was never successful.
 No matter what we tried, we could never connect to our test app after we updated the firmware.
 Lots of troubleshooting (as well as time on Nordic DevZone) were spent by the team members trying to find the root cause to no avail.

-It wasn’t until an eagle-eyed app developer mentioned that after DFU they always noticed that the BLE services and characteristics reported by the device were always missing one of the custom services that things started to become clearer.
 If we connected to the device with nRF Connect after a DFU, the only service that would show up was the same service our firmware application and bootloader shared.
 This meant that our mobile device was caching the services and characteristics of the DFU bootloader during the process of the DFU.
 It shouldn’t have been doing that because one of the steps needed for implementing bonded DFU is to enable the service changed indication to be sent from the device to the mobile app when a DFU happens.
-This is done in sdk_config.h
+This is done in sdk_config.h with Nordic projects:

 // NRF_SDH_BLE_SERVICE_CHANGED - Include the Service Changed characteristic in the Attribute Table.